saastechacademy/foundation/project-ideas/fulfillment-center-mgmt/inventory-mgmt/receivePurchaseShipment.md

 ```

 ### Workflow

+* Ensure statusId is "PURCH_SHIP_RECEIVED",
-For each ShipmentItem, call receiveInventorProduct
+* For each ShipmentItem, call receiveInventorProduct